gabygaby123/capstone/README.md

 At the very top of the this page, there is quote from Peso, "We are Peso Pluma" that links to his Instagram.
 The login page has 2 input boxes.
 The top box allows the user to input their email address.
 The bottom box allows the user to input their password.
 These two inputs have respecable html attributes: required, min length and email attributes.

-These input boxes are followed by a "Register" button and a "Remember Me" checkbox.
+These input boxes are followed by a "Login" button and a "Remember Me" checkbox.

 If the user does not have an account, they can create one with a link that's bellow the checkbox.
 This link sends the user to the Register page.